inyong37/Projects/README.md

 Item: Smart Buoyant Band

-## Creative Challenge Program
+## Creative Challenge Program #1

-Whem: May, 2016 ~ Jan, 2017
+When: May, 2016 ~ Jan, 2017

 Where: Korea University

 Team: Blind Date

 Item: Cognitive system for the visually impaired

+## Capstone Design #2

+When: Summer, 2017

+Where: Korea University

+Team: EllCare

+Item: Elder Care System

+## Capstone Design #1

+When: Summer, 2016

+Where: Korea University

+Team: Soloura

+Item: Smart Solar Case

+## Senier Project #2

+When: Autumn, 2017

+Where: Department of Electrical Engineering, Korea University

+Team: RedPi

+Item: Smart Mirror with IoT, and Voice Recognition

+## Senier Project #1

+When: Spring, 2017

+Where: Department of Electrical Engineering, Korea University

+Team: Cython

+Item: Surveillance system using autonomous vehicle